-I hear this being mentioned in the press, on Social Media, and when I’m out and about talking to people in my day to day stuff.
+I hear this being mentioned on Social Media, and when I’m talking to people in my day to day stuff.
 “Bloody landlords!” they say.

 “Rents are skyrocketing and it’s the greedy landlords causing it!” they say….